Free Windows 7 Repair and Recovery Tools

 The Command Prompt gives advanced users access to recovery-related and diagnostic commands.
 Some of these include bootcfg, which enables changes to the boot configuration; Chkdsk, which finds and can fix hard disk errors; IPconfig, which can debug Internet connection problems; and many more.
 Most users will want to avoid the command line, however.

-Generally speaking, you should try System Restore first; often, a system problem is caused by a recent change in driver software, so reverting to an earlier state when things worked properly is the safest course.
+Generally speaking, you should try System Restore first.
+Often, a system problem is caused by a recent glitch or software change, so reverting to an earlier state when things worked properly is the safest course.
 Startup Repair should be your next resort if Windows 7 simply won't start.
-A system image restoration is a radical step that should be used as a last resort.
+A System Image restoration is a more radical step that should be used with caution, and a handy backup copy of your personal files.
+Reformatting and reinstalling Windows should be considered only as a last resort.

 Your thoughts on this topic are welcome!
 Post your comment or question below...